Call us now:

 Table of Contents

-One of the most critical aspects of the Condominium Act for foreign buyers is the foreign ownership quota.
+One of the most critical aspects of Condominium act in Thailand for foreign buyers is the foreign ownership quota.
 This quota is designed to maintain a balance between foreign and local ownership in the real estate market.

 - Quota Limit: Foreign nationals can own up to 49% of the total floor area of all units in a condominium project.